siemen-subbaiah/react-image-hub/README.md

 # ImageHub

 Finding places to get a quick link for the images which recide on your local computer?
-Try ImageHub and get links for your images in three steps
+Try ImageHub and get links for your images in three steps:

 1. Do a quick Login/Signup

-2. Upload Images from computer
+2. Upload Images from your computer

 3. Get links and share it to the world